 The physics goals dictate the layout of the detector.
-The SPD experimental setup is being designed as 156 a universal 4π detector with advanced tracking and particle identification capabilities based on modern technologies.
-The silicon vertex detector will provide resolution for the vertex position on the level of 158 below 100 μ m needed for reconstruction of secondary vertices of D-meson decays.
-The straw tubebased tracking system placed within a solenoidal magnetic field of up to 1 T at the detector axis should 160 provide the transverse momentum resolution $\sigma{p_T}/p_T \approx 2\%$ for a particle momentum of 1 GeV/c.
-The 161 time-of-flight system with a time resolution of about 60 ps will provide $3\sigma \pi/K$ and K/p separation of 162 up to about 1.2 GeV/c and 2.2 GeV/c, respectively.
-Possible use of the aerogel-based Cherenkov de-163 tector could extend this range.
-Detection of photons will be provided by the sampling electromagnetic 164 calorimeter with the energy resolution $\sim 5\%/\sqrt{E}$.
-To minimize multiple scattering and photon conver-165 sion effects for photons, the detector material will be kept to a minimum throughout the internal part 166 of the detector.
+The SPD experimental setup is being designed as a universal 4π detector with advanced tracking and particle identification capabilities based on modern technologies.
+The silicon vertex detector will provide resolution for the vertex position on the level of below 100 μ m needed for reconstruction of secondary vertices of D-meson decays.
+The straw tube-based tracking system placed within a solenoidal magnetic field of up to 1 T at the detector axis should provide the transverse momentum resolution $\sigma{p_T}/p_T \approx 2\%$ for a particle momentum of 1 GeV/c.
+The time-of-flight system with a time resolution of about 60 ps will provide 3σ π/K and K/p separation of up to about 1.2 GeV/c and 2.2 GeV/c, respectively.
+Possible use of the aerogel-based Cherenkov detector could extend this range.
+Detection of photons will be provided by the sampling electromagnetic calorimeter with the energy resolution $\sim 5\%/\sqrt{E}$.
+To minimize multiple scattering and photon conversion effects for photons, the detector material will be kept to a minimum throughout the internal part of the detector.
 The muon (range) system is planned for muon identification.
-It can also act as a rough 167 hadron calorimeter.
-The pair of beam-beam counters and zero-degree calorimeters will be responsible 168 for the local polarimetry and luminosity control.
-To minimize possible systematic effects, SPD will be 169 equipped with a triggerless DAQ system.
-A high collision rate (up to 4 MHz) and a few hundred thousand detector channels pose a significant challenge to the DAQ, online monitoring, offline computing 171 system, and data processing software.
-172
+It can also act as a rough hadron calorimeter.
+The pair of beam-beam counters and zero-degree calorimeters will be responsible for the local polarimetry and luminosity control.
+To minimize possible systematic effects, SPD will be equipped with a triggerless DAQ system.
+A high collision rate (up to 4 MHz) and a few hundred thousand detector channels pose a significant challenge to the DAQ, online monitoring, offline computing system, and data processing software.

-173 The proposed physics program covers at least 5 years of the SPD running.
+The proposed physics program covers at least 5 years of the SPD running.

-The estimated cost of the Spin Physics Detector is ~ 100 M\$.
+The estimated cost of the Spin Physics Detector is about 95 M\$.
 This value does not cover the R&D expenses and the construction of the SPD Test zone.
 Any expenses related to the development and construction of the infrastructure for polarized beams at NICA are also out of this estimation.